turingschool/curriculum/tutorials/routes/router.markdown

          POST   /articles(.:format)          {:action=>"create", :controller=>"articles"}
 ```

 Where's the name in column 1?
 The way the table is formatted is for the names to "inherit down".
 Since this line has no listed name, it inherits the name from the line above it, here `articles`, or for practical purposes `articles_path`.
-Since the _name_ and _path_ are identical for multiple routes, Rails uses the request verb to distinguish between them based.
+Since the _name_ and _path_ are identical for multiple routes, Rails uses the request verb to distinguish between them.

 #### Handling Parameters and Formats